Publication Ethics

 Issue Editor’s Checklist

-The submission includes the text of the article (introduction, main text, and conclusion), key words, abstract, reference list, and information about the author in the original language.
-Besides that, it includes an English translation of the abstract, key words, reference list, and information about the author and the author’s affiliation.
+The submission includes the text of the article (introduction, main text, and conclusion), keywords, abstract, reference list, and information about the author in the original language.
+Besides that, it includes an English translation of the abstract, keywords, reference list, and information about the author and the author’s affiliation.

 The submission file is in Microsoft Word document file format.